benjosephjones07/milestone-project-memory-game/README.md

 * __First time visitor goals__
     * (a) As a first time visitor I want to be able to know how to begin and playthrough the game with ease.
-        * When you first visit the website you are greeted by a descriptive passage teeling you to 'match all the cards' and 'click a card to begin'.
+        * When you first visit the website you are greeted by a descriptive passage telling you to 'match all the cards' and 'click a card to begin'.
     * (b) As a first time visitor I want to be given feedback when I have completed an action or stage of the game.
         * When you click on a card it's color is revealed.
 When you click on a second card you are either presented with a match (that is visibility set with the inset box shadow mentioned previously), or a mis-match indicated by the automatic unflipping of the cards after a 500ms timeout.
     * (c) As a first time visitor I want to be able to continually know how well I am doing at the game, and then whether I have won or lost at the end of the game.